zognin/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 BTBB detects an error in the entered data.
     * 2a1.
-BTBB informs user why marking an order as done failed.
+BTBB informs Home Chef why marking an order as done failed.

       Use case ends.

-**Use case: UC15 Mark order as undone**
+**Use case: UC17 Mark order as undone**

 **MSS**